 For MetaTrader Plus500 provides neither of these, while Vantage provides MetaTrader 4 (MT4) and MetaTrader 5 (MT5).
 If MetaTrader is a must for you, read our guides on the best MT4 brokers or best MT5 brokers.

 How do Plus500 and Vantage differ in terms of minimum deposit?
 What about average spreads and funding options?

 Plus500 requires a minimum deposit of €100, while Vantage requires a minimum deposit of $50.
 From our testing we found Plus500 offers spreads of 0.6 (as of Aug 2018), while Vantage offers spreads of 1.22 (August 2021).
 Plus500 supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit), PayPal (Deposit/Withdraw) and Skrill (Deposit/Withdraw) for popular funding options, where Vantage supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw).

 Which brokers offers more tradeable asset classes, Plus500 or Vantage?

-Plus500 offers a more diverse selection of investment options than Vantage allowing you to trade Forex Trading, Trading - Forex or CFDs, Metals, Energies, ETF and U.S. Stocks (CFD).
-Looking at total tradeable symbols, Plus500 has 1896, compared to 257 from Vantage.
+Plus500 offers a more diverse selection of investment options than Vantage allowing you to trade Forex Trading (Spot or CFDs), Metals, Energies, ETF and U.S. Stocks (CFD).
+Looking at total tradeable symbols, Plus500 has 2800, compared to 1000 from Vantage.